-The Company retained BDO Seidman, LLP ("BDO") as its independent registered public accounting firm for the fiscal years ended June 28, 2009 and June 29, 2008.
-Effective October 6, 2009, the Company dismissed BDO and retained Montgomery Coscia Greilich, LLP ("MCG") as the independent registered public accounting firm to audit the Company's financial statements for the 2010 fiscal year.
+The Company retained BDO Seidman, LLP ("BDO") as its independent registered public accounting firm for the fiscal year ended June 28, 2009.
+Effective October 6, 2009, the Company dismissed BDO and retained Montgomery Coscia Greilich, LLP ("MCG") as the independent registered public accounting firm to audit the Company's financial statements for the fiscal year ended June 27, 2010.
 The decision to change accountants was approved by the Audit Committee of the Company's board of directors.

 A representative of MCG is expected to be present at the annual meeting, to be available to respond to appropriate questions and to have an opportunity to make a statement.
-BDO has indicated that they do not intend to have a representative present at the meeting.

-BDO's reports on the Company's financial statements as of and for the fiscal years ended June 29, 2008 and June 28, 2009 did not contain an adverse opinion or disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.
+BDO's report on the Company's financial statements as of and for the fiscal year ended June 28, 2009 did not contain an adverse opinion or disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.
 During the two fiscal years ended June 28, 2009 and the subsequent interim period preceding such dismissal, (i) there was no disagreement with BDO on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure which disagreement, if not resolved to the satisfaction of BDO, would have caused BDO to make reference to the subject matter of the disagreement in connection with their reports, (ii) there were no "reportable events" within the meaning of Item 304(a)(1)(v) of Regulation S-K, and (iii) the Company did not consult with MCG regarding either the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's financial statements.
-A copy a letter from BDO to the SEC concurring with the foregoing statements is attached as Exhibit 16.1 to the Company's Form 8-K filed on October 8, 2009
+A copy of a letter from BDO to the SEC concurring with the foregoing statements is attached as Exhibit 16.1 to the Company's Form 8-K filed on October 8, 2009.

-The following table shows the fees the Company paid or accrued for audit and other services provided by BDO for fiscal 2008 and 2009.
+The following table shows the fees the Company paid or accrued for audit and other services provided by BDO for fiscal 2009 and MCG for fiscal 2010.

-2008 2009
+2009 (BDO) 2010 (MCG)

-Audit Fees \$179,120 \$180,205
+Audit Fees \$180,205 \$95,000

-Audit Related Fees 44, 085
+Audit-Related Fees

+Tax Fees \$53,578

+All Other Fees

-Total \$223,205 \$180,205
+Total \$180,205 \$148,578

 Audit Fees.
-This category represents aggregate fees billed by BDO for professional services rendered for the audit of the Company's annual financial statements for the fiscal years ended June 29, 2008 and June 28, 2009, respectively, and the reviews of the financial statements included in the Company's Forms 10-Q for those fiscal years.
+This category represents aggregate fees billed by BDO and MCG for professional services rendered for the audit of the Company's annual financial statements for the fiscal years ended June 27, 2010 and June 28, 2009, respectively, and the reviews of the financial statements included in the Company's Forms 10-Q for those fiscal years.